simonsmith/grunt-suitcss/README.md

 Type: `Boolean`
 Default value: `true`

-Pass the CSS file through the [Rework Suit Conformance](https://github.com/suitcss/rework-suit-conformance) library.
+Pass each component through the [Rework Suit Conformance](https://github.com/suitcss/rework-suit-conformance) library.
 If conformance fails an error will be output to the CLI and the task will be stopped

 #### options.preprocess
 Type: `Boolean`
 Default value: `true`

-Pass the CSS file through the [Suit CSS preprocessor](https://github.com/suitcss/preprocessor)
+Pass the resulting CSS file through the [Suit CSS preprocessor](https://github.com/suitcss/preprocessor)

 #### options.resolveOpts
 Type: `Object`